In this Traeger Tailgater review, we’ll take a close look at this high-quality small pellet grill.

 Yes, perhaps even two briskets.

-Can it be powered by an inverter?
+Can an inverter power it?
 How much power does it consume?

-Is it okay to use on a patio that is covered?
+Is it okay to use it on a patio that is covered?

 Yes.
-It will be alright as long as it is sufficiently aired to allow smoke to escape.
+It will be alright if it is sufficiently aired to allow smoke to escape.
 Because the fire is so effectively confined, the risk of fire is nearly non-existent.